Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Gibson Era Remake Project and the 21st Century Suffragettes League (currently on extended hold.)

-To the vest I've added darts in the front, changed the shoulder seam, added the curved back seam and hidden the original shoulder seam under a lace motif.
+To the vest I'd added darts in the front, changed the shoulder seam, added the curved back seam and hidden the original shoulder seam under a lace motif.
 Another motif hides a bust dart.
 I'll be putting boning in at the darts, center back, side seams, etc.

 Each lace motif will have purple silk velvet glued under it.
 They are then applied to the vest using glue.(Fabri-tac) This is just to position them for stitching.
 Once they are stiched down they flatten and become an integral part of the garment.